ProlificsPanther/PantherWebDebugger/README.md

 ####  Test the Debugger
    1. Enter this URL to access the Debugger http://localhost: 8085/Gen2a/Debugger
-   2. Next add the applications’ URL to the Application URL field, .i.e. http://localhost/hr/login.jam , then press Go.
+   2. Next add the applications’ URL to the Application URL field, .i.e. http://localhost/hr/login.jam  ( for example) , then press Go.
    3. The Application will open in the next Browser Tab

 ###   How to use the debugger